 The Foundation is supporting community groups, sports clubs, schools, charities and village halls across the Project area, including Redcar, East Cleveland, the Esk Valley and Whitby.
 The activities funded include improving community facilities and restoration works, new equipment, supporting families and vulnerable people, environmental enhancements, and education and training.

-The Foundation's objectives define a broad range of areas where it can support community projects:
+The Foundation’s objectives define a broad range of areas that it can support, which include: